ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Translating levels into fair compensation is slightly more nuanced than most might assume. e easiest thing to do is create a transparent spread - sheet that says everyone at Level X gets paid $Y per year, but a few issues arise from such a strict system: cost of living adjustments (also known as local rates) and non-performance-based compensation bonuses.

-GitLab published a great blog post explaining why they pay local rates (see ctohb.com/local. eir compensation calculator is also public at ctohb. com/gitlabcompcalc). at said, there s no one correct way to handle local rates, and you should consider whether or not paying them makes sense for
+GitLab published a great blog post explaining why they pay local rates (see ctohb.com/local. eir compensation calculator is also public at ctohb. com/gitlabcompcalc). at said, There'sno one correct way to handle local rates, and you should consider whether or not paying them makes sense for

 your business.
 If it does, calculate those rates in a way that is both transpar - ent and data-driven.